Martijncvv/blockchain-developer-bootcamp-final-project/avoiding_common_attacks.md

 ## Integer Over / Underflow (SWC-101)

-- The SafeMath library is shipped with Solidity 0.8.x.
+- The SafeMath library is shipped with `Solidity 0.8.x`.

 ## Floating Pragma (SWC-103)